Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Conclusion

 \section{Conclusion}

-This paper proposed a new neural architecture (MOHQA) for deep reinforcement learning.
-The key novelty is the addition of a modulated Hebbian learning network with neural eligibility traces (MOHN) to a standard DQN architecture.
-The objective is to provide an basic RL algorithms with the ability to ignore confounding observations and delays, and associate key cause-effect relationships to delayed rewards.
-The parallel architecture was shown to enhance the standard DQN with the ability to solve confounding POMDPs.
-Moreover, it was shown that the combination of DQN and MOHN can match and even outperform more advanced algorithms such as A2C and QRDQN+LSTM.
+This paper considers solving confounding POMDPs using a new neural architecture (MOHQA) for deep reinforcement learning.
+The key novelty in MOHQA is the addition of a modulated Hebbian learning network with neural eligibility traces (MOHN) to a standard DQN architecture.
+The objective is to provide basic RL algorithms with the ability to ignore confounding observations and delays, and associate key cause-effect relationships to delayed rewards.
+It was shown that the combination of DQN and MOHN can match and even outperform more advanced algorithms such as A2C, AMRL and QRDQN+LSTM on confounding POMDPs.
 While this is the first proof-of-concept study to propose a combined Hebbian and backpropagation-learned architecture for deep reinforcement learning, the promising results encourage further tests on a wider range of standard deep RL benchmarks.